craftercms/docs/source/site-administrators/studio/publishing-assets-in-external-storage.rst

 **Prerequisites:**

 #.
 Site created using the Website Editorial blueprint.
 #.
-Two AWS S3 buckets.
+AWS S3 bucket/s.
+A single bucket can be used as long as all the ``publishingTarget`` uses a unique ``prefix``, or a separate bucket can be created for each ``publishingTarget``, or a combination of both.

+   For our example, we will be using two buckets.
 One for authoring and another for delivery.
-For our example, the following buckets were setup in AWS S3: *my-authoring-bucket* for authoring and *my-deli-bucket* for delivery.
+The following buckets were setup in AWS S3: *my-authoring-bucket* for authoring (used by publishing target ``preview`` with the prefix *sandbox* and publishing target ``staging`` with the prefix *staging*) and *my-deli-bucket* for delivery.

 **Here are the steps:**